 Chile is one of Latin America’s most stable and prosperous countries.
 However, over 20 per cent of children live in poverty.
 In collaboration with the national authorities and other organisations.
 SOS Children’s Villages provides support to vulnerable families, children and young people throughout the country.

 Economic prosperity is yet to reach many Chileans

 The Republic of Chile's capital and largest city is Santiago.
-Chile’s total population amounts to approximately 17 million, of which roughly one third reside in Santiago.
+Chile’s total population amounts to approximately 17 million, of which roughly forty percent reside in Santiago.

-Economically, Chile has turned into a prosperous nation.
-It is the leading Latin American country in terms of competitiveness, income per capita and human development.
+Economically, Chile has become a prosperous nation.
+It is one of the leading Latin American countries in terms of competitiveness, income per capita and human development.
 However, wealth distribution in Chile remains highly unequal and many Chileans have not been able to benefit from the country’s economic progress.

 A lot of poverty despite powerful economic development

 Chile remains marked by persistent gender inequality.
 The country has one of the lowest rates of female labour force participation in Latin America.
 Marriage at an early age and adolescent pregnancies are still common in Chile.
 According to United Nations reports, roughly 12 per cent of all Chilean girls between the ages of 15 and 19 are either married, divorced or widowed.

 Domestic violence against children also remains a problem in Chile: according to UNICEF, 73% of children are mistreated.
 The authorities and community-based organisations are working to reduce the levels of abuse, through raising awareness and providing support to families.
 In some cases, the family law courts may decide that it is in the best interest of the child to be taken into care.
 This decision is reviewed periodically and, wherever possible, the aim is to provide stability for the family so that the child can return to live with them.

 Children continue to be at risk due to economic inequality